 Most of our friends who are working in the medical field told us that the normal waiting time to see a devped is six months.

 My husband and I decided to focus on this concern after our long-awaited and much-anticipated wedding day.

-One day while my husband and I were on the go, we saw a printed ad of an institution offering a developmental assessment.
+One day when my husband and I were on the go, we saw a printed ad of an institution offering developmental assessment.

-You may be wondering why it made such an impact on us.
+Below are the reasons why the ad made such an impact on us.

-I Google-stalked (and Facebook-stalked) the said center to check its rates and — especially — its credibility.
+So, I Google-stalked and Facebook-stalked the said center to check its rates and — especially — its credibility.

 Was Google-stalking necessary?

-Understanding the fact that an evaluation like this from a good medical professional will cost us is one thing.
-But wasting spending our hard-earned money on something unlicensed is definitely unacceptable.
+We understand the fact that an evaluation like this from a good medical professional will cost us.
+But wasting our hard-earned money on something unlicensed is definitely unacceptable.

 So, I reached out to the institution via Facebook Messenger and discovered that they offer developmental assessments for a reasonable rate.

 It’s affordable enough compared to the first quote I had from a different doctor.